WHATCOM LAND TRUST

 Because everything was scheduled and everyone knew the plan, we were able to work closely with the Whatcom Land Trust team (kudos to Claire Johnston) to review all our drafts/edits on time for their yearly event, where they went on to crush their fundraising goals.

 There’s a funny saying in the film business, fix it in post.
 Which basically means letting the editor deal with it.
 The real answer to this is to fix it in prep.
-If everyone knows what is happening and when, you build the runway for a kick ass project like this one.
+If everyone knows what is happening and when, you build the runway for a killer project like this one.

 Not only that, but we were able to deliver a full content library of assets that WLT can use across all their social channels.
 Now, they have what they need to get the word out about the invaluable work they’re doing.